Defend against scammers

 The result is a new kind of scam that doesn’t look suspicious at all.

-Staying safe today isn’t just about spotting what looks fake.
-It’s about recognizing how companies contact you, how you can verify the legitimacy of those communications, and when something feels too real, because that’s exactly what modern scams are designed to be.
-Beyond awareness, products like Norton 360 Deluxe can help keep you a step ahead by blocking sketchy sites, catching potential scams, and keeping your personal information locked down so you can travel (and book) with confidence.
+AI-powered software like Norton 360 Deluxe can help keep you a step ahead of scammers by blocking sketchy sites, catching potential phishing attacks, and keeping your personal information locked down so you can travel (and book) with more confidence.

 Editors' note: Our articles offer educational information and are written to raise awareness about important topics in Cyber Safety.
 Norton products and services may not protect against every type of threat, fraud, or crime we write about.
 For more details about how we research, write, and review our articles, see our Editorial Policy.